Muzaffar-Ahmad10/Asian-Resturent/README.md

 * It's a way Customer can send us feedback and suggestions.
 * We clearly mention here our location, contact number and E-mail Addres.
+* Our promise to protect your personal data.